Sufism in India: Firdausiyya

-The Firdausi or Firdausiyya silsila is a branch of Suhrawardiyya silsila.
-It was started from Shaikh Badruddin Samarkandi but it became most known during Sharfuddin Yahya Maneri's era.
-It was mainly flourished in the areas of Bihar, Jharkhand and West Bengal.
+The Firdausi or Firdausiyya silsila is a branch of the Suhrawardiyya silsila.
+It was founded by Shaikh Badruddin Samarkandi but it became most known during Sharfuddin Yahya Maneri's era.
+It flourished mainly in the areas of Bihar, Jharkhand, and West Bengal.

 Barkaatiyya

-The Barkaatiyya order is a branch of Qadiriyya order, it is often written as Qadri–Barkaati.
+The Barkaatiyya order is a branch of the Qadiriyya order, it is often written as Qadri–Barkaati.
 It was started by Shah Barkatullah Marehrawi of Marehra, Uttar Pradesh.

 Sufi culture

 Syncretic mysticism

 Islam was not the only religion in India contributing the mystical aspects of Sufism.
 The Bhakti movement also gained respect due to popularity of mysticism spreading through India.
 The Bhakti movement was a regional revival of Hinduism linking language, geography, and cultural identities through devotional deity worship.
 This concept of "Bhakti" appeared in the Bhagavad Gita and the first sects emerged from south India between the 7th and 10th century.
 The practices and theological standpoints were very similar to Sufism, often blurring the distinction between Hindus and Muslims.
 Bhakti devotees linked puja (Hinduism) to songs about saints and theories of life; they would meet often to sing and worship.
 The Brahman Bhaktis developed mystical philosophies similar to those advocated by Sufi saints.
 For example, the Bhaktis believed that there is a special reality beneath the illusion of life; this reality needs to be recognized to escape the cycle of reincarnation.
 Moreover, moksha, liberation from Earth is the ultimate goal in Hinduism.
 These teachings run nearly parallel to Sufi concepts of dunya, tariqa, and akhirah.

 Sufism helped the assimilation of the Afghani Delhi Sultanate rulers within mainstream society.
 By building a syncretic medieval culture tolerant and appreciative of non-Muslims, Sufi saints contributed to a growth of stability, vernacular literature, and devotional music in India.
 During the seventeenth century a Sufi mystic, Saiyid Muhammad Ghaus Gwaliori popularized yogic practices among Sufi circles.
 Literature related to monotheism and the Bhakti movement also formed syncretic influences in history during the Sultanate period.
 Despite the camaraderie between Sufi saints, yogis, and Bhakti Brahmans, medieval religious traditions existed and continue to splinter peaceful living in parts of India today.